-- Introduce the topic to the whole group. - Explain that you are going to read out a statement about the topic and everyone has to decide if they agree or disagree. - If they agree they must move to the right side of the room.
+- Introduce the topic to the whole group.

+- Explain that you are going to read out a statement about the topic and everyone

+- If they agree they must move to

 - If they disagree they must move to the left side of the room (instructions could be written on flipchart paper and displayed). - Read out each question/statement and record the number of people that agree/disagree. - Feedback the results and discuss with the group.